MLOpenSourceOpenScience/disease_modeling_MLOS2/MLOSSP/README.md

 ### Configuration Files

-Every category of data - that is, data within a directory - should have a json configuration file.
+Every category of data, i.e., data within a directory should have a json configuration file.
 The following keys should be defined within the configuration file:

 | Key              | Description                                                                                             | Optional |
 |------------------|---------------------------------------------------------------------------------------------------------|----------|